ICTU/bigboat-python-api/README.md

 - You can perform local lint checks, tests and coverage during development using `make pylint`, `make test` and `make coverage`, respectively.
-- We publish releases to [PyPI](https://pypi.python.org/pypi/bigboat) using `make release` which performs lint and unit test checks.
+- We publish releases to [PyPI](https://pypi.python.org/pypi/bigboat) using `make release` which performs multiple checks: version number consistency, lint and unit tests.

 ## License